What is the Skills development levy (SDL)?

 As a Seta accredited provider you are obliged to offer assessments to your learners.
 Learners however have the option to choose whether to be assessed or not.

 What is the registration process for assessors?

-Assessors need to complete an assessor course and the subsequent assessment, which is often a portfolio of evidence.
-Once deemed competent, assessors are invited to register with the ETQA that has jurisdiction over the Unit Standards or qualifications in the desired assessment category.
+Assessors need to complete an assessor course and the subsequent portfolio of evidence (POE) assessment.
+Once deemed competent, assessors are invited to register with the Seta that has jurisdiction over the Unit Standards or qualifications in the desired assessment category.